-Increase overall political engagement to NTDs to increase domestic resources for NTDs.
+Increase overall political and private sector engagement to NTDs to increase domestic resources for NTDs.

 Build the capacity of civil society organizations to make NTD decision- making spaces more inclusive.